 An extension of the agreement between the two parties was announced in December 2024, ahead of the 2025 edition of the tournament.

-Global rideshare platform Didi was onboarded by the Australian Open as their Official Rideshare Partner in January 2026.
+Global rideshare platform DiDi was onboarded by the Australian Open as its Official Rideshare Partner in January 2026.

-The partnership entails DiDi ensuring that the fans and the AO workforce will have a smooth transportation experience to and from Melbourne Park, also offering exclusive offers as part of their brand activation strategy.
+The partnership entails DiDi ensuring that the fans and the AO workforce have a smooth transportation experience to and from Melbourne Park, while also offering exclusive offers as part of its brand activation strategy.

 As part of the deal, Dunlop works with Tennis Australia on several grassroots initiatives.

-Apart from branding rights, the partnership also entails EZZ offering prize package, including a trip for two to the Australian Open apart from product giveaways and promotional activities aligned with the Grand Slam, hoping to enhance direct consumer interaction and drive product sales.
+Apart from branding rights, the partnership also entails EZZ offering a prize package, including a trip for two to the Australian Open, as well as product giveaways and promotional activities aligned with the Grand Slam, hoping to enhance direct consumer interaction and drive product sales.

-The Australian Open announced its partnership with Google Pixel in January 2024, with the latter coming on board as the Official Smartphone and Official Camera of the competition.
+The Australian Open announced its partnership with Google Pixel in January 2024, with the latter coming on board as the Official Smartphone and Official Camera of the Happy Slam.

 As part of the deal, the AO social media team captures moments of the tournament through the lens of Pixel devices.
 In 2024, Pixel also introduced young Australian tennis sensation Rinky Hijikata as its brand ambassador.